NOTE This feature requires:

 Importing issues raised by other Roslyn analyzers

 The SonarQube Scanner for MSBuild automatically imports issues created by the SonarC# and SonarVB analyzers.
-In addition, issues from third-party analyzers will be automatically imported into SonarQube/SonarCloud as generic issues.
+In addition, issues from third-party Roslyn analyzers (including Roslyn analyzers provided by Microsoft) will be automatically imported into SonarQube/SonarCloud as generic issues.

 However, there are differences in how in third-party analyzers are configured and managed, as summarized in the table below: